MicrosoftDocs/power-automate-docs/articles/minit/mathematical-operations.md

 ## MAX([value1],[value2])

-returns the maximum of the given values (value1 and value2)
+Returns the maximum of the given values (value1 and value2).

 **Parameters:**